permaweb/bazar/src/views/Docs/DocsDetail/MD/creators/why-create-atomic-assets.md

 ###### Atomic assets are fully onchain

 Many NFT marketplaces handle transactions onchain, but the art itself often lives on centralized servers.
 In this case, you do not truly own the digital content.
-On BazAR, you will see that the full asset (content and metadata) lives fully onchain in one transaction.
+On Bazar, you will see that the full asset (content and metadata) lives fully onchain in one transaction.

 ###### You can leave a lasting digital impact